BradFabian/mongoscraper-1/README.md

 ### View

 In my View I broken it into a main page that pulls the images and css styling from a public file.

+### Controller

+A controller responds to the user input and performs interactions on the data model objects.
+The routes receives the input, optionally validates it and then passes the input to the model.
+Which is acting as my controller.